-We invite you to link to Mozilla's website(s) for the purpose of allowing your visitors to download Firefox and Thunderbird, by using the banners and buttons we provide, subject to the restrictions below.
+So long as you don't do anything that might confuse visitors to your website, or that might violate the Overall Guidelines for Printed Materials, above, Mozilla invites We invite you to link to Mozilla's website, including (s) for the purpose of allowing your visitors to download the Mozilla Firefox Internet browser and Thunderbird e mail client.
+Mozilla even provides, by using the banners and buttons we provide subject to facilitate the download of Mozilla software:restrictions below.